 “An absorbing and surprisingly thoughtful meditation on the place of religion in contemporary society.”
 Film Threat.

 Roger Bunyan (Dallas Munroe) and Pete Jackson (Bart Aikens) are two bible college students out to win souls in this feature length movie that explores the world and mindset of two independent fundamental Baptists.

 It was cited in a number of articles regarding various issues regarding fundamentalism.
 Brills Content, OC Weekly, The Imp, Rock City News, and Los Angeles magazine mentioned Bible Madness.
 Brills Content, The Imp, and Los Angeles, in particular, noted the Jack Chick references in the movie.
 Film Threat gave it 3 1/2 stars and a positive review.
-A graphic advertising Bible Madness can be seen in a news report concerning a public awareness event on the subject of religious abuse that I held in Jacksonville, Florida.
-One of the most memorable screenings, though, was at Fuels Coffeehouse in Jacksonville following the 20 year reunion of Trinity Christian Academy’s Class of 1980.
+A graphic advertising Bible Madness can be seen in a First Coast News report, anchored by Victor Blackwell (now with CNN), concerning a public awareness event on the subject of religious abuse that I held in Jacksonville, Florida.

-It screened at The Egyptian Theater in Hollywood, California, in 2006.
+Bible Madness screened at The Egyptian Theater in Hollywood, California, in 2006.
 I had to cut 9 minutes so it would fit on the DVD.
-Thanks to the miracle of streaming, and not being confined with time limitations, this is the complete version of Bible Madness.
-The streamlined theatrical version (called ‘the authorized version’ since it’s ‘authorized’ to be screened in theaters) is still available (with a different musical soundtrack) at amazon video on demand.
+Thanks to the miracle of streaming, and not being confined by time limitations, the complete version of Bible Madness streamed on Amazon Prime from 2014-2019.
+Customer feedback persuaded Amazon to remove this controversial movie from their catalogue.

 James Brewer’s Erotic Playing Cards